pyon0615/Comp-unit/README.md

 # STUDY LOG

-This GitHub is for my 2 weeks cramming before exam
+This GitHub is for my 2 weeks cramming before exam jokes i only have 10 days left...